 Put the dough in an olive oiled-bowl and cover it tightly with a double layer of plastic wrap.
 Place it in a warm spot to rise until doubled, about 1 1/2 hours.
 After 1 1/2 hours, stretch and fold the dough in all four directions (explanation and video demonstration here).
 Cover and let rise again until double, 50 minutes to 1 hour.

-Prepare two 10″ round or square tins by 1/4 cup olive oil into each and swirling it around to cover the bottom and sides.
-Divide the dough in half (each should weight about 1 lb) and gently stretch and press each one into the bottom of the pans.
+Prepare two 10″ round or square tins by pouring 1/4 cup olive oil into each and swirling it around to cover the bottom and sides.
+Divide the dough in half (each should weigh about 1 lb) and gently stretch and press each one into the bottom of the pans.
 Dip your fingertips into the oil to cover the bread with oil as you shape it.
 Cover the pans with a tea towel and let rest for 30 minutes.

 Once rested, it’s time for toppings.
 For one focaccia, I used: